-- Richard Baker-Jones recommending the NCI to me. - Filling in the form and taking it round to NCI Gosport Station Manager, Richard McMinn's address - My first watch was Sunday March 20, 2011. - I qualified in July 2011. - There were about 57 members in 2011. - Attending coastguard's building in Lee-on-Solent for monthly meeting - Meeting the membership and new faces - The monthly meeting involved filling in by hand Mike Crosskey's managed watch roster. - No formalised training.
+- Richard Baker-Jones recommending the NCI to me. - Filling in the form and taking it round to Gosport NCI Station Manager, Richard McMinn's address - My first watch was Sunday March 20, 2011. - I qualified in July 2011. - There were about 57 members in 2011. - · Attending coastguard's building in Lee-on-Solent for monthly meeting - Meeting the membership and new faces - The monthly meeting involved filling in by hand Mike Crosskey's managed watch roster. - No formalised training.
 Just on-watch mentoring, practicing "spot, plot, report". - NCI Harbour entrance survey was carried out between 4-18 August 2012. - Incident in the harbour entrance on July 26th 2012.
-Changed many things including our relationship with the MCA. - Departure of the SCG from Lee on Solent in 2012 with the loss of much experience. - Initial difficulties from SCG after their job losses. - Four NCI Gosport station managers; initially Richard McMinn, then Peter Buckley (2013), Rob Herron (2016), and our now currently Chris Aps. - Remembering Graham Piggot as treasurer and ace DIY man. - Remembering Bernard Harper's straight talking, wicked sense of humour and wealth of Naval experience. - March 2013 Peter Buckley initiated the recording of training activities in preparation for our DFS review. - January 2013; New version of the NCI manual copied to the membership, all 35 files. - January 2013; ramp up VHF radio training. - February 11-24 2013, Winter craft survey c/o. - March 21, 2013, Olympic Gold Medalist Katherine Grainger CBE has agreed to become a Patron of the National Coastwatch Institution (NCI). - February 2014, Find My Shaft introduced. - New window installed in the tower during February 2014 refurbishment. - June 2014, D-Day Anniversary celebrations. - September 2014, CH65 allocated to NCI. - VHF training started in January 2015. - QHM visit on March 12, 2015. - November 2015, preparations for dredging harbour and approaches. - January 2016, Start of Training Team meetings. - January 2016, I volunteered to take on the monthly raffle. - February 2016, I passed VHF radio course. - March 2016, NMOC visit. - March 2016, NCI awarded British Marine Charity of the year. - September 2016, more emphasis on membership training.
+Changed many things including our relationship with the MCA. - Departure of the SCG from Lee on Solent in 2012 with the loss of much experience. - Initial difficulties from SCG after their job losses. - Four Gosport NCI station managers; initially Richard McMinn, then Peter Buckley (2013), Rob Herron (2016), and our now currently Chris Aps. - Remembering Graham Piggot as treasurer and ace DIY man. - Remembering Bernard Harper's straight talking, wicked sense of humour and wealth of Naval experience. - March 2013 Peter Buckley initiated the recording of training activities in preparation for our DFS review.

+- January 2013; New version of the NCI manual copied to the membership, all 35 files. - January 2013; ramp up VHF radio training. - February 11-24 2013, Winter craft survey c/o. - March 21, 2013, Olympic Gold Medalist Katherine Grainger CBE has agreed to become a Patron of the National Coastwatch Institution (NCI). - February 2014, Find My Shaft introduced. - New window installed in the tower during February 2014 refurbishment. - June 2014, D-Day Anniversary celebrations. - September 2014, CH65 allocated to NCI. - VHF training started in January 2015. - QHM visit on March 12, 2015. - November 2015, preparations for dredging harbour and approaches. - January 2016, Start of Training Team meetings. - January 2016, I volunteered to take on the monthly raffle. - February 2016, I passed VHF radio course. - March 2016, NMOC visit. - March 2016, NCI awarded British Marine Charity of the year. - September 2016, more emphasis on membership training.
 New training pack generated. - May 2017, boat exercise using Chris Aps boat.
-VHF practice. - Station documents provided by Dropbox in October 2017. - New weather Station delivered to NCI Gosport in March 2018. - Chris Aps become Station manager and Gail Rendle appointed as DSM. - 25th anniversary of NCI in 2019 - Training consolidation during 2019 and early 2020. - COVID 19 restrictions started in March 2020. - Buddy watches introduced in May-June 2020. - Losing touch with other watchkeepers due to restrictions imposed from June 2020 to early 2021. - Video meetings introduced in early 2021 to enable monthly T&A meetings. - Provided annual assessments via video meetings in March 2021.
+VHF practice. - Station documents provided by Dropbox in October 2017. - New weather Station delivered to Gosport NCI in March 2018. - Chris Aps become Station manager and Gail Rendle appointed as DSM. - 25th anniversary of NCI in 2019 - Training consolidation during 2019 and early 2020. - COVID 19 restrictions started in March 2020. - Buddy watches introduced in May-June 2020. - Losing touch with other watchkeepers due to restrictions imposed from June 2020 to early 2021.